 What makes the fabric selection process tougher is the fact there are several options for fabric types and a few of them could seem the “perfect” fabric for the garment.
-However, by having determinants, the process of choosing the perfect material for your clothing product can be made easier.
+However, by having determinants, the process of choosing the perfect material for your custom clothing product can be made easier.

 Want to learn more about the whole clothing production process?
 Check out our guide: The Ultimate Guide For New Clothing Manufacturers

 Choosing Fabric for Clothing Production

 There are only two reasons why garment professionals start a clothing line: it’s either they like a fabric and has to find a fitting pattern for it or they like a pattern in which they need to find a fabric to work around it.
 Both of these components compose your perfect material.
 They should compliment each other and work altogether.

 An excellent fabric would be useless if it is used on a wrong pattern and vice versa.
 That’s how their magic works for clothing materials and garments.
 Let us give a closer look on sewing patterns and fabric; most especially the latter which is a bit more complex because of variety.

 Most of the time, there are specific sewing patterns paired with certain fabrics depending on weight, elasticity and drape.
 These factors compliment the pattern which is why the pairing is already listed as traditional.